telerik/xaml-docs/controls/radchartview/features/design-time-support.md

 slug: radchartview-features-design-time-support
 tags: rendering
 published: True
-position: 3
+position: 12
 ---

 # Design-Time Support

-RadChartView comes with an additional design-time feature that helps generating different types of visualizations.
+RadChartView comes with an additional design-time feature that helps generating different types of visualization easily.

-The feature allows you to define an empty chart control and automatically generate XAML with some sample contents via few clicks in the Visual Studio designer.
+The feature allows you to define an empty chart control and automatically generate XAML with some sample contents with few clicks in the Visual Studio designer.

 ## Supported Charts